Read-The-Question/rtq-review/src/pages/md/owners/owner_ak_all.md

 <div class='workings'>
 <div class='working'>

-As we know, the sum of angles on a straight line is $180 \degree$ and
+As we know, the sum of angles of a triangle is 180°.

-the sum of angles of a triangle is $180 \degree$.
+Also the sum of angles on a straight line is 180°.
 So,

 As per the diagram,